infstellar/genshin_impact_assistant/doc/en/readme.md

 Portions of this document were manually proofread.
 ```

+<strong> The program's support for English is not yet complete.
+If you want to use it at this stage, please switch Genshin Impact to Simplified Chinese.
+Full support will be completed in January 2023 ~ February 2023.  </strong>

 <div align="center">

 Based on image recognition and simulated buttons, the multi-functional Genshin automatically assists operations, including automatic combat, automatic domain, and automatic obtain materials in the teyvat big world.